4 Working Distilleries in Dublin You Need to See

 The Dublin Liberties Distillery – A Name in the Making

-The day I started researching Dublin’s new distilleries was the day I heard its name for the very first time.
-The Dublin Liberties Distillery was a bit of a mystery to me and I was clearly intrigued.
+I stumbled upon this distillery by chance while researching for this article.
 It didn’t make headlines for being the first distillery to open in Dublin in a century; it didn’t boast any modern architectural features, nor had it a famous name attached.

 The Dublin Liberties Distillery, Dublin

-I found the Dublin Liberties Distillery down one of The Liberties’s old alleyways, quietly sitting on Mill Street in the shadow of the Teeling Distillery next door.
-Opened in early 2019, It was hiding behind the brick facade of a tastefully renovated 300-year-old building which used to be, among other things, a tannery.
+I found the Dublin Liberties Distillery down one of the Liberties’s old alleyways, quietly sitting on Mill Street in the shadow of the Teeling Distillery next door.
+Opened in early 2019, it hides behind the brick facade of a tastefully renovated 300-year-old building which used to be, among other things, a tannery.

-Eager to set themselves apart from the other Dublin distilleries, the Dublin Liberties Distillery had secured its own natural spring water source, a key ingredient in the whiskey-making process.
-Under the direction of Darryl McNally, a master distiller with almost 20 years of experience at the revered Bushmills Distillery in Northern Ireland, the new distillery wasn’t playing around.
+Eager to set themselves apart from the other Dublin distilleries, the Dublin Liberties Distillery secured its own natural spring water source, a key ingredient in the whiskey-making process.
+Under the direction of Darryl McNally, a master distiller with almost 20 years of experience at the revered Bushmills Distillery in Northern Ireland, the new distillery is not playing around.

 Dublin Liberties Distillery

-Next door, the air seemed to fill with alcohol and the rising temperature started to make me uncomfortable.
-Still, I couldn’t take my eyes off the three magnificent copper pot stills gleaming like golden Buddhas in their temple.
-Inside each of them, alcohol was slowly extracted from water and purified.
+Next door, the air seems to fill with alcohol and high ambient temperature makes the atmosphere somewhat.
+Yet, one cannot take their eyes off the three magnificent copper pot stills gleaming like golden Buddhas in their temple.
+Inside each of them, alcohol is slowly separated from water and purified.

 Whiskey Tasting, Dublin Liberties Distillery